VoliJS/NestedTypes/README.md

 user.permissions.set( [{ id: 5, type: 'full' }] );
 ```

-'set' method for models and collection is *strictly type checked*.
-You'll got error in the console on every attempt to set values with incompatible type.

 This mechanics of 'set' allows you to work with JSON from in case of deeply nested models and collections without the need to override 'parse'.
 This code (considering that nested attributes defined as models):